Federal covid relief package could lift Metro through pandemic budget problems

 Council members asked Wiedefeld if the latest stimulus proposal would stave off those cuts.

-“Would that suffice to meet the gap with what you’re trying to do with service cuts you’re looking at?”
-Council member Todd M. Turner (D-District 4) asked.
+“Would that suffice to meet the gap with what you’re trying to do with service cuts you’re looking at?” asked Council member Todd M. Turner (D-District 4).

 “We don’t know exactly what that means yet,” Wiedefeld responded.
 “As soon as we know more, we will be communicating that.”